 9. What do you accept for "Critical Care Experience"?

-These include the following critical care settings: Cardiovascular (CV) ICU, Surgical ICU, Medical ICU, Neuro ICU, Pediatric ICU, Neonatal ICU.
+The following critical care settings are generally acceptable: Cardiovascular (CV) ICU, Surgical ICU, Medical ICU, Neuro ICU, Pediatric ICU, and Neonatal ICU.
 Experience in an open-heart recovery unit also meets our ICU requirement.
 We typically do not consider experience in the following areas as meeting our ICU requirement: step down or transition care areas, post-coronary care, intermediate care units, progressive care units, recovery room/PACU, operating room or emergency room.
-We look for candidates who have developed critical thinking skills caring for seriously ill patients with multi-system involvement.
-In addition to possessing independent decision making skills, candidates should be capable of using and interpreting advanced monitoring techniques, ECG interpretation, ventilator management, regulating and instituting pharmacological agents based on physiological and pharmacological principles.
+We look for candidates who have developed critical thinking skills while caring for seriously ill patients with multi-system involvement.
+In addition to possessing independent decision making skills, candidates should be capable of using and interpreting advanced monitoring techniques, ECG interpretation, ventilator management, and regulating and instituting pharmacological agents based on physiological and pharmacological principles.

 10. If I don’t have my course prerequisites or bachelor’s degree completed by September 15, but will before the start of classes, can I apply?

 Yes.
-You must show proof of enrollment and current GPA.
+You must show proof of enrollment in a bachelor's degree program and your current GPA.
 The program may grant admission on a contingent basis, pending completion of course work and degree.
 As long as all requirements for admission are complete by the opening day of classes, your admission status will be the same as all other students.
 However, if requirements are not completed by the start of classes, you will not be admitted to the program and will need to reapply for the next start date.

 11. How many letters of recommendation are required?